 Flax seed works and they put in lavender and other herbs to make it smell good too.

 Plain Pot Barley - you can get it at any bulk store.
 Cheap and doesn't hurt it when overheated.
 Holds the heat longer than rice as well!
-Adding lavender or other scents works great as long as they aren't over heated.

 I have heard flax seed or bird seed.

 We used dried beans.
 Any kind works.
 Have used ours for years and you can empty it wash and refill it.

 Can you use synthetic stretch toweling for making rice bags, that you heat in the microwave?

 Ditto what kffrmw88 said.
 It isn't safe, they prob would melt or start a fire.
 Plus they wouldn't retain the heat for your pack as well.
 I think all of the commercial ones for sale I have seen are 100% cotton.